Florida Medicare Supplement Plans for Disabled Under 65

 When to Enroll

-As mentioned above, if you plan on applying for a Florida Medicare Supplement Plan or Advantage plan, you can do so in the three month period prior to receiving Medicare benefits or the three months after receiving Medicare benefits.
+As mentioned above, if you plan on applying for a Medicare Supplement plan in Florida under age 65 or Advantage plan, you can do so in the three month period prior to receiving Medicare benefits or the three months after receiving Medicare benefits.

 Later on, if you want to make changes to your policy, you will need to do so during the fall Open Enrollment period, which runs from October 15 through December 7.
 You can choose to switch back to Original Medicare during this period, or you can switch to another Advantage policy if you prefer.